 - 3 navel oranges sectioned

 - 1 ripe avocado chopped

-- Next mix up your dressing.
-In a small jar add olive oil, sugar, vinegar, red onion, poppy seed, dry mustard, and salt.
-Seal with lid and shake until well combined.
+- In a small mason jar add olive oil, sugar, vinegar, red onion, poppy seed, dry mustard, and salt.
+Seal with a lid and shake until well combined.

 - Wash greens and remove water using a salad spinner.
 Tear into bite-sized pieces and place in a large serving bowl.

-- Toss all the ingredients together with poppy seed dressing.
-Sprinkle with toasted almonds.
+- Toss all the ingredients together with the poppy seed dressing.
+Sprinkle with the toasted almonds.